PatrickMall/ofn-UserGuide/basic-features/reports.md

 ![](../.gitbook/assets/screen-shot-2019-12-04-at-2.17.42-pm.png)

 Here you will find a list of the pre-defined data exports that are available to view and download.
-All reports are available to download as a CSV file by selecting the **Download as CSV** checkbox when you specify the filters for each report.
+All reports are available to download in PDF, CSV, Excel and OpenOffice format.
+To do this, select the preferred method of viewing/downloading from the "<b>Generate report</b>" dropdown when you specify the filters for each report.

+There are two sections to finding the report you need, "<b>report filters</b>" and "<b>rendering options</b>" these can help you to refine your report to suit you needs.

+You can choose what data is relevant to you front he report and hide any unnessecary data by using the "<b>Columns to hide</b>" drop down and selecting which data to omit.

+When filtering for a report you can also select/deselect how you want your report to be orgainsed using the "<b>Display</b>" checkboxes.
+The "<b>header</b>" row checkbox will show a breakdown of the products per user and the "<b>summary row,/b>" will give you the totals for each of the coloumns you have in the report.

+Once a report has been filter it can easily be printed using the "<b>Print report</b> blue button in the top right corner above the table.

 ## All Reports